dgis/emu48android/app/src/main/assets/ReadMe.txt

 Note: some included files are not covered by the GPL; these include ROM image files (copyrighted by HP), KML files and faceplate images (copyrighted by their authors).
 The Eric's Real scripts ("real*.kml" and "real*.bmp/png") are embedded in this application with the kind permission of Eric Rechlin.

+Portions of this source code (about the usb-serial) were originally created by Google Inc. in 2011-2013 and Mike Wakerly in 2013.